Toucaan/toucaan.research/posts/2019-10-19-baseline-css.md

 Written by: Marvin Danig, CEO & Cofounder of Bubblin Superbooks.
 Follow me on [Twitter](https://twitter.com/marvindanig) or [Github](https://github.com/marvindanig) perhaps?

-Super thankful to [Sonica Arora](https://bubblin.io/sonica), Abigail Rennmeyer, Varun Singh and <a rel="nofollow noopener" href="https://nilesh.trivedi.pw/">Nilesh Trivedi</a> for helping me review this post for accuracies.

 **P.S.:** It is likely that some of you viewed this article on your desktop or mobile.
 If you did that, I recommend you bookmarking us for the iPad next time! :-)